datacarpentry/OpenRefine-ecology-lesson/episodes/03-exploring-data.md

 > > Displaying a `Numeric facet` of `yr` shows a histogram of the number of
 > > entries per year.
 Notice that the data is shown as a number, not a date.
 If you instead transform the column to a date, the program will assume all entries are on January 1st of the year.
 > >
-> > This means that the data in that column was not transformed.
+> > Only observations that include only numerals (0-9) can be transformed to numbers.
+If you apply a number transformation to a column that doesn't meet this criteria, and then click the Undo / Redo tab, you will see a step that starts with Text transform on 0 cells.
+This means that the data in that column was not transformed.
 > >
 > {: .solution}
 {: .challenge}